 - 🔹Design: It is designed for both nose and mouth breathers and adapts to both left and right side.

-- High Quality: Made of high quality material, these accessory is latex-free, no smell, lightweight to maximize comfort.
+- Safe and No Worry: Made of soft quality material, which is latex-free, no smell, lightweight to maximize comfort.

 - Open mask technology to help reduce the risk of CO2 rebreathing for greater patient safety